pbek/QOwnNotes/webpage/src/getting-started/cli-parameters.md

 ::: tip
-If you run into troubles with your installation of QOwnNotes you may want start the application with fresh settings without loosing your current settings by using the `--session` parameter.
+If you run into troubles with your installation of QOwnNotes you may want start the application with fresh settings without losing your current settings by using the `--session` parameter.

 ```bash